andypbrowne/andypbrowne/content/blog/podcasts/podcasts.md

 - [The City of Boston from the Responsive Web Design Podcast](https://responsivewebdesign.com/podcast/city-of-boston/) - Many amazing episodes to choose from here but this work on a civic website is memorable because of the relationship between user needs of citizens and how a responsive redesign offers an opportunity to organize a website’s content and features around that.
 When you listen to all of the episodes of this podcast like I have, you will notice that Ethan and Karen always ask the same set of questions.
 These must be really good questions because they get really fresh answers from every guest.
 - [Episode 11 of the Design Tomorrow Podcast.
 Getting Out of Our Own Way](https://designtomorrow.co/) - Host Christopher Butler covers in a sort of monologue fashion how we can practice better.
 In episode 11 he references the work of John Cage to demonstrate the questioning nature of design as its biggest strength
 - [Motherboard from Vice hosts Cyber](https://motherboard.vice.com/en_us/article/xwbnkd/how-the-new-york-times-protects-its-journalists-from-hackers-and-spies) - A podcast about the rapidly evolving landscape of cybersecurity.
 The latest episode talks about how journalists at the New York Times a protected by the company.
+- [Hard Fork episode called Bard Fork, and How to Talk So Chatbots Will Lissten](https://www.nytimes.com/2023/03/24/podcasts/hard-fork-bard.html?action=click&module=audio-series-bar&region=header&pgtype=Article) - In this episode the hosts hear from listeners about novel ways they are using A.I. for novel
+- [Meredith Black: A New Era of DesigOps](https://www.designbetter.co/podcast/meredith-black-2) - As someone who works in Design Operations this episode is essential listening for me.
+Design teams have grown to much larger sizes over the past few years and Meredith talks about how to care for them.